-For more information on standard fonts, see the relevant man pages-particularly DtStdAppFontNames(5) and DtStdInterfaceFontNames(5) for the list of XLFD font names-and the .
+For more information on standard fonts, see the relevant man pages-particularly DtStdAppFontNames (5) and DtStdInterfaceFontNames (5) for the list of XLFD font names-and the Solaris Common Desktop Environment: Programmer's Guide.

 Displaying Error Messages from Your Application

 Applications in the Common Desktop Environment follow a common model for presenting error messages and warnings.
 Users running your application expect messages to be displayed in message footers, error dialog boxes, or warning dialog boxes, with further explanations available in online help, when appropriate.